ibm-cloud-docs/openshift/openshift_storage_ocs_manage.md

   {: pre}

 ## Troubleshooting ODF
-{: #ocs-troubleshooting-gather}
+{: #odf-troubleshooting-gather}

-To gather the information that is needed to troubleshoot ODF, you can use the `oc adm must-gather` command and specify the ODF image.
+To gather the information to troubleshoot ODF, you can use the `oc adm must-gather` command and specify the ODF image.
 For more information, see [Gathering cluster data](https://docs.openshift.com/container-platform/4.6/support/gathering-cluster-data.html).
 {: shortdesc}

 You can use the Rook community toolbox to debug issues with your Ceph cluster.
 For more information, see the [Rook documentation](https://rook.io/docs/rook/v1.3/ceph-toolbox.html){: external}.
 {:tip}

-### ODF device set creation fails due to PVC names exceeding the Kubernetes character limit
-{: #ocs-ts-sc-name-limit}

-{[ts-ocs-storageclass.md]}
+For more information, review the [common troubleshooting topics](/docs/openshift?topic=openshift-sitemap#sitemap_openshift_data_foundation).